Astrolle/.github/profile/README.md

 -->

-Astrolle is a multiple software integrated to create a great solution for our clients, with that our client can control the data about their business
+Astrolle is a suite of integrated software designed to provide comprehensive solutions for our clients.
+With Astrolle, clients can efficiently control and manage all the data related to their business.

-A simple dashboard to manage your entire business
+### A simple dashboard to manage your entire business.